-- Municipality as the organizer

-Participants of the workshop believed that the municipality should always keep control and steer the Smart City development, as its goal is the overall benefit for the citizens.
-The municipality also has the "big picture" and can react if some developments do not bring the expected results.

-- Freedom for innovation
+- Municipality as the organizer Participants of the workshop believed that the municipality should always keep control and steer the Smart City development, as its goal is the overall benefit for the citizens.
+The municipality also has the "big picture" and can react if some developments do not bring the expected results. - Freedom for innovation

 This credo goes along with two of the other principles: Be experimental and accept and learn from failure.

 The city gives space to developers to test and proof their ideas and concepts.
-E.g. in the district of Strijp-S, sound sensors are mounted to the lamp post to test if they can identify suspicious noises like gun shots or fights correctly.
-Giving companies and research organizations the room to find out, if a product works helps them to find adequate solutions.
+E.g. in the district of Strijp-S, sound sensors are mounted to the lamp post to test if they can identify suspicious noises like gunshots or fights correctly.
+Giving companies and research organizations the room to find out if a product works helps them to find adequate solutions.
 Being so innovative, the city is also aware of the risk of such projects.
 As a frontrunner, it is not possible to ensure that every single project is a success but it is important to learn as much as possible from failure.
 Eindhoven lives this principle on every level of decision-making.
-Even the major stated the "license to fail" at many occasions.
+Even the mayor stated the "license to fail" on many occasions. - Technology can help to tackle multiple problems of cities.
+Eindhoven uses it to push progress and to improve the liveability of the city.
+For a start, the city believes in projects with a "Wow"-factor.
+Citizens will recognize the projects and see progress. - Citizens first Being very technology-affine, Eindhoven never forgets to put the citizen's benefit in front.
+This is already documented by the quadruple helix and the city being the organizer of Smart City development.
+All interview partners during the on-site assessments always underlined that liveability is a priority in the city.